-Food Standards Australia New Zealand (FSANZ) received an Application (A463) from Swift and Company Ltd seeking approval of copper citrate (2% on a calcium bentonite base1) as a processing aid in the production of wine.
-This application was received on the 7 February 2002 and commenced on 31 March 2003 under Workplan Group 2.
+Food Standards Australia New Zealand (FSANZ) received an Application (A463) from Swift and Company Ltd seeking approval of copper citrate (2% on a calcium bentonite base) as a processing aid in the production of wine.
+This application was received on 7 February 2002 and commenced on 31 March 2003 under Work Plan Group 2.
 The product containing copper citrate is commercially known as Kupzit R.

 The Applicant is specifically applying for permission for use of copper citrate as a processing aid in Standard 1.3.3-Processing Aids and Standard 4.1.1-Wine Production Requirements (Australia only).
 Processing aids are required to undergo a pre-market safety assessment through an application to FSANZ before being offered for sale in Australia and New Zealand.
-The Application is considered to raise issues of minor significance or complexity only and will be progressed under section 36 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act).
+The Application was considered to raise issues of minor significance or complexity only and was progressed under section 36 of the FSANZ Act.